 Jeune Aesthetics to Participate in the Cantor Fitzgerald Medical and Aesthetic Dermatology, Ophthalmology and Medtech/Diagnostic Conference

-/EIN News/ -- PITTSBURGH, Dec.
-05, 2022 (GLOBE NEWSWIRE) -- Jeune Aesthetics, Inc. (“Jeune”), a wholly owned subsidiary of Krystal Biotech, Inc. (“Krystal”) (NASDAQ: KRYS) today announced that the company will participate in the investor-focused Cantor Fitzgerald Medical and Aesthetic Dermatology, Ophthalmology and Medtech/Diagnostic Conference, which is taking place in Miami on December 8.
+PITTSBURGH, Dec.
+05, 2022 (GLOBE NEWSWIRE) -- Jeune Aesthetics, Inc. ("Jeune"), a wholly owned subsidiary of Krystal Biotech, Inc. ("Krystal") KRYS today announced that the company will participate in the investor-focused Cantor Fitzgerald Medical and Aesthetic Dermatology, Ophthalmology and Medtech/Diagnostic Conference, which is taking place in Miami on December 8.

 September Riharb, Senior Vice President of Marketing for Jeune, will participate in an aesthetic dermatology panel on December 8 at 11:00 am ET, Distraction or Destruction: What's New/Next in the Industry.
 The Jeune and Krystal management team will also attend investor meetings on December 8.